ocfl-archive/gocfl/docs/init.md

 gocfl init ./archive.zip

 Flags:
-      --aes-iv string                           initialisation vector to use for encrypted container in hex format (32 charsempty: generate random vector
+      --aes-iv string                           initialisation vector to use for encrypted container in hex format (32 chars, empty: generate random vector)
-      --aes-key string                          key to use for encrypted container in hex format (64 chars, empty: generate random key
+      --aes-key string                          key to use for encrypted container in hex format (64 chars, empty: generate random key)
-      --default-storageroot-extensions string   folder with initial extension configurations for new OCFL Storage Root -d, --digest string                           digest to use for ocfl checksum --encrypt-aes                             set flag to create encrypted container (only for container target) -h, --help                                    help for init
+      --default-storageroot-extensions string   folder with initial extension configurations for new OCFL Storage Root -d, --digest string                           digest to use for ocfl checksum --encrypt-aes                             create encrypted container (only for container target) -h, --help                                    help for init
-      --ocfl-version string                     ocfl version for new storage root (default "v")
+      --ocfl-version string                     ocfl version for new storage root (default "1.1")

 Global Flags:
       --config string                 config file (default is $HOME/.gocfl.toml)